-Kevin Tutt is an Associate Professor in the Department of Music and Dance at Grand Valley State University where he conducts the Symphonic Wind Ensemble and is the Assistant Department Chair.
+Kevin Tutt is a Professor in the Department of Music and Dance at Grand Valley State University where he conducts the Symphonic Wind Ensemble, teaches conducting and is the Assistant Department Chair.

 Prior to his appointment at GVSU, Dr. Tutt held teaching positions at Brandon University, in Brandon, MB, The Pennsylvania State University in University Park, PA, Bucknell University in Lewisburg, PA and the Central Dauphin School District in Harrisburg, PA.
 He has been a guest conductor, clinician and consultant for all levels of ensembles and public school programs in the United States and Canada.

 Dr. Tutt holds degrees in conducting and music education from The Pennsylvania State University.
 His professional interests include the development of university and public school musicians’ critical thinking skills through ensemble experiences and the development of reflective teaching practices and conducting techniques in pre-service and in-service teachers.
 His publications have appeared in the Music Educators Journal, Journal of Band Research, Research Perspectives in Music Education, Visions of Research in Music Education and Michigan Music Educator and he has been an invited presenter at regional and national music conferences.

 Recent Professional Activity

 2012.
 Tutt, K. & Gibbs, B. Tenure and Promotion for Music Educators.
 Biennial Music Educators National Conference Presentation.
 St. Louis, Missouri, March 28-31.

 2011.
 The Effect Of Using Musical Terms In Ensemble Rehearsal On Middle School Students’ Written Criteria Of Music.
 Michigan Music Educators Research Symposium.
 Grand Rapids, MI.
 January 20.